 Denoising cannot be used for baking yet.

 For animation denoising can be used, however it still requires high sample counts for good results.
-With low sample counts, low frequency (blurry) noise can be visible in animation frames, even if it is not immediately apparent in still images.
+With low sample counts, low frequency (blurry) noise can be visible in animation frames, even if it not becomes immediately apparent in still images.

-When using GPU rendering, the denoising (non Optix) process may use a significant amount of vRAM.
+When using GPU rendering, the denoising (non Optix) process may use a significant amount of VRAM.
 If the GPU runs out of memory but renders fine without denoising, try reducing the tile size.

 Below is an example render by The Pixelary.